UpscaleAnon/Chaturbate-Stream-Scraper/README.md

 8: Make it save under streamer name folder rather than in subfolder of that with timestamp as it's redundant with filenames already containing timestamp

 9: Fix infinite as task sometimes stops for no reason despite infinite being toggled on (Nevermind, just a visual glitch or something.
 It says "Stopped" but then continues on normally after infinite pause timer has run once)

+10: Adjust it so that if a stream fails, it still depends on "Max Retries" for retrying, rather than if "Quick Retry" has been used where it changes it to 1.
+They should be independent.